-Voltage: Standard AA batteries are rated at 1.5V, but in practice the output is closer to 1.2V for most batteries.
 Most CR123A batteries are 3V, while some go as high as 3.7V.
-Ultimately, it’s important to what voltage your battery actually puts out and to match it to the type of equipment you’re putting the battery into, because if the voltage is too high it can damage the circuitry.
+Ultimately, it’s important to know what voltage your battery actually puts out and to match it to the type of equipment you’re putting the battery into, because if the voltage is too high it can damage the circuitry.

 Cold weather performance: All batteries perform worse in cold weather than in warmer weather, but some battery technologies do really poorly when the temperature drops.
 This factor is important for preppers in colder climates, who will want to warm their batteries up with body heat before using them.

 Charging algorithm flexibility: It seems silly, but not all batteries charge the same way.
 Some require a smart charger with specific features.
 Some battery technologies can handle inconsistent charging input — picture using a solar panel charger on a half-cloudy day — while others will be harmed by anything other than smooth power.

 Discharge rate: This is a feature of a device, not a battery, but it’s important.
 Many devices will slowly drain a battery, even when they’re “turned off”, which is solved by removing the battery or putting tape over one of the ends.

 Self-discharge rate: Even if a battery is sitting alone in a box, the chemistry inside will slowly lose charge.
 What kind of chemistry (and the storage temperature) determines how rapidly the charge disappears.

 Recharge rate and charge time: How quickly the battery can recharge.
 Faster is not always better because a battery lasts longer when you charge it more slowly.
 Avoid fast chargers or using the fast mode on a charger unless there’s a situation where you need to charge quickly.